CodeStory/fluent-http/README.md

 Fluent-http is a very capable web stack based on [SimpleFramework](https://github.com/ngallagher/simpleframework) HTTP server.

-It's goal is to provide everything a java web developer needs to build modern web sites with REST back-ends and HTML5 front-ends.
+Its goal is to provide everything a java web developer needs to build modern web sites with REST back-ends and HTML5 front-ends.

 ## Our rules